drvinceknight/pfm/book/further-information/06-working-with-files/tutorial/main.md

 data
 ```

-First let us confirm that the formula confirms that the data is correct.
+First let us confirm that the data is correct.

 ```{code-cell} ipython3
 check = all(get_A_n(n=i + 1) == value for i, value in enumerate(data))